Ongoing air cargo terror threat prompts new U.S. decree

 The new rule provides no details about specific threats, but it does recap other recent terrorist attacks and says terrorists have shifted to targeting cargo vulnerabilities.

 Air cargo has always been a trouble spot for counter-terrorism experts.
-While passengers boarding commercial jetliners and their baggage must undergo extensive screening, much of the cargo flown into U.S. airports does not undergo inspection.
+While passengers boarding commercial jetliners and their baggage must undergo extensive, individual screening, much of the cargo flown into U.S. airports does not undergo similar inspections.

 "In October 2010, a new aviation security vulnerability was exposed" states the new regulation.
 "Terrorists placed concealed explosive devices in cargo onboard two aircraft destined to the United States.
 The explosive devices were expected to explode mid-air over the continental United States, which could have caused catastrophic damage to the aircraft, the passengers, crew, and persons and property on the ground."